dlguswo333/dlguswo333.github.io/markdown/about.md

 With the languages I also do things in Node.JS other than Web Frontend.
 But I also like to learn other things that intrigues me.

-Visit my [github.io page](https://dlguswo333.github.io) if you want to know more about what I have done, and who I am.<br>
+Visit my [github.io page](https://dlguswo333.github.io) if you want to know more about what I have done, and who I am.\
+Software is fun, I also would like to talk about other interesting things.

 ---